motherjones/newsquiz/README2.md

 ### 1) Set Up the Google Spreadsheet

-_The first step is to set up your quiz in a form NewsQuiz can digest_
+_The first step is to set up your quiz in a form NewsQuiz can digest._

 Start a new Google Spreadsheet with the following column headers:

     question title	question text	right	right text	wrong	wrong text

 Write in all of your questions and answers.
 If you want to include links, write them in using anchor tags.
 (Don't worry if you want to include extra goodies like images, videos, or additional titles—-we'll get to that later).

+You can see a demo Google Spreadsheet [here](https://docs.google.com/spreadsheet/ccc?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc#gid=0).

 In Google Docs, then go up to the `File` menu and pick `Publish to the web`.
 Fiddle with whatever you want, then click `Start publishing`.
 A URL will appear, something like `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`